 A couple of weeks ago the SCOTUS handed down the Obergefell ruling that made gay marriage the law of the land and the universe was engulfed in a sea of rainbow-colored joy.
 Or anger.
 Or grief.
 Or ecstasy.
 Honestly, there were about as many reactions as there were colors in the rainbow.
 In any case, a swarm of articles on the subject have gone up, both by non-Christians and Christians of all persuasions; articles full of arguments, historical narratives, questions, answers to questions, cartoons, and God knows what else.

 And, honestly, I have tried to avoid them.
-Pretty much unsuccessfully, but there you have my vulnerable confession of how little I’ve wanted to have anything to do with the subject online.
-It’s a difficult enough issue to discuss in person, let alone online, especially when you want to be pastoral.
+Pretty much unsuccessfully, but there you have my vulnerable confession of how little I’ve wanted to have anything to do with discussing the subject online.
+It’s a difficult enough issue to discuss in person, especially when you want to be pastoral.
 What’s more, this is not a hobby-horse for me.
-In the last four years of ministry, I’ve explicitly taught on the subject twice, and only because the biblical text in question forced me to.
+In the last four years of ministry, I’ve explicitly taught on the subject twice, and only because the biblical text in question raised the question.